 Honorary Degree Books 2021

-In an announcement dated 28 April 2021, U of A Chancellor Peggy Garritty said, "Four Edmontonians whose distinct and equally noble efforts to help others have made their hometown, province and country a better place will receive Honorary Degrees as part of the University of Alberta's virtual graduation ceremonies this June."
+In April 2021, U of A Chancellor Peggy Garritty announced, "Four Edmontonians whose distinct and equally noble efforts to help others have made their hometown, province, and country a better place will receive Honorary Degrees as part of the University of Alberta's virtual graduation ceremonies this June."

 Dr Ruth Collins-Nakai

 U of A alumna and former associate Dean of Medicine Ruth Collins-Nakai is a cardiologist and physician leader from Pincher Creek, Alberta.
 After completing her medical degree at the U of A and fellowship at Harvard, Collins-Nakai came back to Edmonton where she enjoyed a 24-year academic career at the university and an additional eight years working in cardiology clinics.
 Along the way, she established the Heritage Pediatric Cardiology Program, the precursor to the U of A’s successful congenital heart program, which now serves Western Canada.
 She also introduced ultrasound of the heart and helped establish an infant heart surgery program.
 She advocated for research into early child development and led efforts to introduce airline smoking restrictions.
 A former president of the Canadian Medical Association, Collins-Nakai also influenced research and clinical practices worldwide as the first Canadian to head two of the leading bodies in her field: the American College of Cardiology and the Inter-American Society of Cardiology.
 She was inducted into the Order of Canada in 2016.